OpenGeoScales/CarbonGeoScales/index.md

 - **GHGs emissions data**: Including Top-down estimates based on satellite images and  ground based carbon monitoring stations in order to leverage uncertainties due to reporting bias.
 - **Data visualization**: Developing geo-visualization dashboards for exploring CarbonGeoScales database
 - **Geographical coverage**: Extending the spatial coverage of compiled data and implementing Beta version prototype to other territories and geographical scales.
-- **Communication**: Developing a dedicated web site for hosting and sharing documentation and articles based on CarbonGeoScales database and API
+- **Communication**: Developing a dedicated web site for hosting and sharing documentation and articles based on CarbonGeoScales database and API.
-- **Performance**: Improving database performance and data models by providing appropriate data storage infrastructure.
+- **Performance**: Improving database performance and data models by providing appropriate data storage and pipleines infrastructure.

 ## Project management

 - **Code source**: The actual code source of CarbonGeoScales project is hosted in [this Github repository](https://github.com/OpenGeoScales/CarbonData).
 [Github Project Board](https://github.com/OpenGeoScales/CarbonData/projects/2) is used for managing the collaboration in the developement of different fetaures and issues.

 - **Documentation**: The actual documentation is hosted in [Github wiki pages](https://github.com/OpenGeoScales/CarbonData/wiki).
-More appropriate documentation will be available soon in a specific documentation site.
+More appropriate documentation will be available soon in a specific documentation website.

 - **Contribution modalities**: Contribution modalities are incremently specified in the [readme page](https://github.com/OpenGeoScales/CarbonData).
 A slack canal will be shared soon for facilitating interaction between contributors.

 ## Partnerships

-CarbonGeoScales has been selected by [Data For Good](https://dataforgood.fr/) in order to deliver first prototype based on Frencch GHGs emissions data.
+CarbonGeoScales has been selected by [Data For Good](https://dataforgood.fr/) in order to deliver first prototype based on French GHGs emissions data.
 More partnerhips need to be set up with organisms specialized in open data, climate change issues and city-scale carbon monitoring in order to improve the consistency of delivered standardized data:

 - **Open Data**: [Our World in Data](https://ourworldindata.org/), [World resources Institute](https://www.wri.org/), [The Open Source geospatial Foundation (OSCGeo](https://www.osgeo.org/), [Open Data Institute](https://theodi.org/), [Open Knowldge Foundation](https://blog.okfn.org/), [Open data for development](https://www.od4d.net/), [Global Partnership for Sustainable Development Data](https://www.data4sdgs.org/about-gpsdd)...
 - **Carbon Data**: [Open Carbon Watch](https://opencarbonwatch.org/fr), [Integrated Carbon Observation System](https://www.icos-cp.eu/about/icos-in-nutshell/mission), [OS-climat](https://www.os-climate.org/), [Carbon Disclosure Project (CDP)](https://www.cdp.net/en)...